deepfence/golang_deepfence_sdk/client/docs/ModelRegistryAccount.md

 ### NewModelRegistryAccount

-`func NewModelRegistryAccount(containerImages []ModelContainerImage, hostName string, nodeId string, registryType string, syncing bool, ) *ModelRegistryAccount`
+`func NewModelRegistryAccount(containerImages []ModelContainerImage, name string, nodeId string, registryType string, syncing bool, ) *ModelRegistryAccount`

 NewModelRegistryAccount instantiates a new ModelRegistryAccount object This constructor will assign default values to properties that have it defined,